WNPR

-Connecticut Public Radio, commonly known as WNPR, is a network of public radio stations in the state of Connecticut, western Massachusetts, and eastern Long Island, affiliated with NPR (National Public Radio).
+Connecticut Public Radio, commonly known as WNPR, is a network of public radio stations in the state of Connecticut, western Massachusetts, and eastern Long Island, affiliated with National Public Radio (NPR).
 It is owned by Connecticut Public Broadcasting Network, which also owns Connecticut Public Television (CPTV).

 The radio network airs primarily news and talk from NPR along with several locally produced programs.
 It is headquartered with CPTV in Hartford, and operates an additional studio in New Haven.